jina-ai/jina/.github/2.0/cookbooks/Daemon.md

 1. **Docker Image**

     All objects created by JinaD are containerized.
 Workspace is responsible for building the base image.
-You can customize each image with the help of a `.jinad` file & a `requirements.txt` file.
+You can customize each image with the help of a `.jinad` file and a `requirements.txt` file.

 2. **Docker Network**